 Nicholas and Damon contacted me for advice about signwriting in Fife’s coastal village of Crail.
 They own The Shoregate.
 A bar, restaurant, and hotel.
-I was recommended to them due to a previous hand lettering project at The Beehive Crail.
+I was recommended due to a previous hand lettering project at The Beehive Crail.

 Minutes away from Crail’s working harbour, The Shoregate is a historic building.
 For centuries, it’s been used as a smokehouse and dwellings, as well as a tavern.